Further information on renewable energy developments

 We want to maximise opportunities for communities to benefit from renewable energy generation, and there are several options, depending upon local circumstances.

-Local communities have already registered interest in leasing land through the National Forest Land Scheme for community scale developments in line with the opportunities offered during 2012.
+Local communities have already leased land through the National Forest Land Scheme for community scale developments.
 The first completed scheme on the estate, at Stank Glen near Callander, began generating power in November 2014.
-This has been replaced for new applications by the Community Asset Transfer Scheme (CATS) launched in January 2017.
+This scheme has now been replaced for new applications by the Community Asset Transfer Scheme (CATS) launched in January 2017.

 The community in Morvern is part of a Joint Venture in a hydro scheme that is now generating power, others have taken up the commercial opportunity that was available in 2014.